unattended-backpack/sigil-node/README.md

 # sigil-node

-This repo allows you to run an rpc-node with read and write access or a sequencer node that proposes rollup transactions.
-You will only be able to run a sequencer node if the Sigil sequencer is offline for an extended period of time (see section below).
+This repo allows you to run an rpc-node with read and write access or a sequencer exit node that proposes rollup transactions.
+You will only be able to run a sequencer exit node if the Sigil sequencer is offline for an extended period of time (see section below).

 Currently, Sigil L2 is in testnet and settles to Sepolia as its L1.

-# I want to run an rpc node
+# I want to run an RPC node

 ## requirements